mi66mc/pluto/README.md

 # Pluto

 **Pluto** is an interpreted programming language implemented in Rust.
-It features a simple syntax, variable declarations, arithmetic expressions, string and float support, function calls, and more.
+It features a simple syntax, variable declarations, arithmetic expressions, string, float, and boolean support, function calls, and more.
 Pluto is designed for learning and experimentation.

 ---